property transfer tax and exemptions bc canada infographic

 portion of the fair market value over $3,000,000 2.0%

-To help home buyers in Vancouver and other cities in BC, the British Columbian provincial government also offers property transfer tax exemptions for qualified home buyers.
-The exemption can help buyers reduce the amount the transfer tax they need to pay.
+To help home buyers in Vancouver and other cities in BC, the British Columbia provincial government also offers property transfer tax exemptions for qualified home buyers.
+The exemptions can help buyers reduce the amount of transfer tax they need to pay.

 There are many ways home buyers can qualify for the property transfer tax exemption.
 Below are the exemption programs available to home buyers in BC.